microsoft/psi/Applications/Sigma/Readme.md

 ## Technical Report

-A high level description of SIGMA is available in [an IEEE VR extended abstract describing the system](to-add-link)
+A high level description of SIGMA is available in an IEEE VR extended abstract describing the system (link forthcoming).

 If you find the system helpful in your work, please cite this abstract as: